 - Website falsely claimed Twitter caught leaking private Trump messages to the Justice Department – FALSE

-Overall, we rate Project Veritas Right Biased based on story selection that only favors the right and Mixed for factual reporting due to lack of sourcing and a few failed fact checks.
-(11/16/2016) Updated (D. Van Zandt 8/24/2019)
+Overall, we rate Project Veritas a borderline Questionable Right Biased based on story selection that only favors the right and Mixed for factual reporting due to lack of sourcing and several failed fact checks.
+(11/16/2016) Updated (D. Van Zandt 07/13/2020)